BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Subclass_Creation_For_An_Existing_Class.md

 *<sub>If you are unsure about how to make the xml or lsx files, just open a text document and click save as.
 On the save as menu, change the "Save as type" option to "All types" and change the file name to your mod name.
 When you convert via the converter app, make sure you specify the file name and extension</sub>

 # Make a new subclass for an existing class[⬆️](#goals)
-Im assuming you have already read my class creation guide for creating new classes.
-I will try to keep it simple but if something isnt clicking I may have glossed over something that I already covered in that guide.
+While not required, it would be helpful to read the [Basic Class Creation](https://wiki.bg3.community/en/Tutorials/Classes/Basic-Class-Creation) guide to have some background.
+This guide will try to keep it simple but if something isnt clicking I may have glossed over something that is already covered in that guide.
 Anyways, if you did read it, you will remember that when we made our class Quickster, we worked heavily with the file ClassDescriptions.lsx and Progressions.lsx.
 As you may have guessed, we will be doing the same here albeit a bit differently since we are modify something that exists, not creating from scratch.
 ## ClassDescriptions.lsx
 When making the quickster mod, you may remember that we added an entire new entry in ClassDescriptions.lsx.
 We actually dont need to do that for this.
 You would think that since we are editing the Paladin class, we need to add in the Paladin classdescription entry.
 We actually don't!
 There is nothing in the base ClassDescription that relates to subclasses for that class.
 However, there is one thing we do need to grab, the UUID for the Paladin class.
 I will include it here for simplicity but obviously you will need to get the UUID of whatever class you are editing.
 The Paladin class UUID is ff4d9497-023c-434a-bd14-82fc367e991c.
-We will need this for the entry we do plan on adding into our ClassDescription file, the actual subclass we intend to add.
+We will need this for the entry we plan on adding into our ClassDescription file, this entry being the actual subclass node.
-You may have already added a subclass already if you followed my guide but the major difference between the class entries and subclasses is that subclasses have a parentguid attribute that refers back to the main class of the subclass, which is why we needed the paladin one.
-Lets make a ClassDescription node for my subclass using the Paladin uuid as a parent guid.
+The major difference between the class entries and subclasses is that subclasses have a parentguid attribute that refers back to the main class of the subclass, which is why we needed the paladin one.
+Lets make a ClassDescription node for the subclass using the Paladin uuid as a parent guid.

 PaladinOfTheCosmicOrder\Public\PaladinOfTheCosmicOrder\ClassDescriptions\ClassDescriptions.lsx
 ```